 What Is Biogas and How Does It Turn to Energy?

 Biogas is a type of biofuel that is produced from the breakdown of waste when it’s in anaerobic conditions.
 Although biogas is commonly produced from organic waste, Green Monkey gloves are able to biodegrade and break down into biogas in modern landfills thanks to Reclaim™ technology.
 Biogas then converts into methane and carbon dioxide, and rather than being released into the atmosphere, modern landfills are able to capture the gases produced from biogas and transform it into clean energy used to charge your homes, fuel your cars, and more.

 Recharge the World with Green Monkey Gloves

-By turning gloves to energy, it closes the loop of a previously linear process with disposable waste by bringing energy back to society.
+By turning gloves to energy, it closes the loop to a previously linear process with disposable waste by bringing energy back to society.
 This creates a circular economy, as Green Monkey gloves provide additional use as energy after its end of life as a glove product.